Bradycardia (Peri-Arrest)

 • Adrenaline

-• If ineffective → transcutaneous pacing
+• If drugs ineffective: transcutaneous pacing

-• If ineffective → transvenous pacing
+• If ineffective: transvenous pacing

-• Consider aminophylline if any of the following:
+Consider aminophylline if any of the following:

 • Bradycardia secondary to inferior MI